Madhuram-S/Thermal_Warming/README.md

 # Thermal_Warming
-Study and TAnalyse the geothermal data to conclude the global temperatures are on the rise since 1970
+Study and Analyse the geothermal data to conclude the global temperatures are on the rise since 1970